-Frank Wibaut is an International Soloist, Chamber Musician and recording/broadcasting Artist, in major concert halls in more than 30 countries throughout the world.
-With his repertoire of more than 75 concerti, he has performed with all the major British orchestras, BBC orchestras and many orchestras around the world.
-He has recorded for EMI, Hyperion, Chandos, Regis, Polydor, Hugo (Hong Kong), Bongiovanni (Italy), HNH (USA),etc. He also performs with many of the worlds leading instrumentalists.
+Frank Wibaut is an International Soloist, Chamber Musician and recording/broadcasting Artist in major concert halls, in more than 35 countries.
+With his performed repertoire of 87 concerti, he has been a soloist with all the major British orchestras, BBC orchestras, Chamber orchestras and, many international orchestras around the world.
+His recording labels include: EMI, Hyperion, Chandos, Regis, Polydor, Hugo (Hong Kong), Bongiovanni (Italy), HNH (USA),etc, with Solo, Concerto and chamber music repertoire.

 He also performs in chamber music with many of the worlds leading instrumentalists and was pianist in the Dartington piano Trio.